Executive AI Risk: 9-21% for Managers vs 50%+ Entry-Level | Data

 What the Data Actually Shows About Executive-Level Automation

+That shift in expert opinion matters for how you read the executive-specific data.
 Bloomberg research analyzing executive automation risk percentage across job categories found managerial and executive roles face 9 to 21% task automation potential.
 Compare that to 53% for market research analysts and 67% for sales representatives.
-The gap isn’t marginal – it’s structural.
+The gap isn't marginal - it's structural.
+And the direction of travel that economists now acknowledge doesn't erase the gap; it sharpens why the gap exists.

 Why does seniority provide insulation?
 Three factors: